API Usage

 How do I check my API usage?

-We provide a dedicated API endpoint to check your usage.
-Note: Quota information is no longer included in response headers for better caching performance.
+We provide a dedicated API endpoint to check your credit usage.
+Note: Credit information is no longer included in response headers for better caching performance.
 Use this endpoint instead:

 Usage check endpoint: